 "My nurses, April, Josie and Bailey, were hands down my heroes that day," said Allie.
-"Bailey kept me calm with her talked me through postpartum care, and never made me feel anything less than human.
+"Bailey kept me calm with her caring and gentle presence.
+April kept talked me through postpartum care, and never made me feel anything less than human.
 She was there to hold me up during the most difficult moments and she looked at me as if I was a warrior."